srinivasarynh/age_calculator/__reasoning.md

 - `page`: Current page number (default: 1)
 - `page_size`: Items per page (default: 10, max: 100)

-### Alternative Considered
-Could use **cursor-based pagination** for better performance with large datasets, but offset-based is simpler and sufficient for most use cases.

 ---

 ## 10. Docker Setup